The talks take place on Mondays at 15:00 (BCN time, CET) at the UAB seminar C1/-128.

 Title: Dynamics of some nilpotent polynomial vector fields in $R^3$

-Abstract: We will present some results concerning the dynamics of a large family of nilpotent vector fields in the space.
-The study is carried out from the discrete and continuous points of view.
+Abstract: We will present some results concerning the dynamics of a large family of nilpotent vector fields in $R^3$.
+The study is carried out from discrete and continuous points of view.
 In particular, we will show that some nilpotent vector fields have a surface foliated by periodic orbits.

 • July 11, 2022, 15:00